 Also if you are suffering from morning sickness, skipping breakfast can actually make it worse.
-You stomach needs to have food in it, even though this may seem counter intuitive.
+You stomach needs to have food in it, even though this may seem counterintuitive.
 Read more on how to prevent morning sickness here.

-So what can you eat for breakfast when pregnant?
+What to eat for breakfast when pregnant?

-Here is a quick list of high protein foods that are beneficial during pregnancy:
+Here is a quick list of high-protein foods that are beneficial during pregnancy:

 - Meat (ideally from pasture raised animals)

 - Nuts and nut butter – Almonds, Sunflower seeds, Pumpkin seeds, pecans, peanuts

 - Cottage cheese

 - Black beans

 Building your breakfast around these foods will help you to have more energy throughout the morning.

 If you decide to include juice in your morning routine, consider one of these juices for pregnancy.